Rick Peterson has grown up knowing baseball his entire life.

-So if your starters can give you somewhere close to that 900 range, now you’re taking a whole load off that bullpen and not to mention the fact that when staff’s do really well everybody pulls their weight, everybody does their share.
+If your starters can give you somewhere close to that 900 range, now you’re taking a whole load off that bullpen and not to mention the fact that when staff’s do really well everybody pulls their weight, everybody does their share.
 If you’re running the household someone’s got to clean the windows, somebody’s got to take out the garbage, somebody’s got to cut the grass.
 But what happens when someone can’t because of injury or because of lack of performance?
-Then it’s like wow, I JUST did the windows now I got to go cut the grass, I’ve got to take the garbage out.
+Then it’s like, wow, I just did the windows, now I got to go cut the grass?
+I’ve got to take the garbage out?
 Then guys won’t perform well because they’re picking up more innings then what their role is so to speak.

-You want everybody to stay in that space and that way as a manager, you’re able to put people in positions to be successful because you can pick and choose when they typically should be successful, and not have to put them in situations where look, you’ve got to pick up this slack and this is not a place where you’ve typically been successful.
+You want everybody to stay in that space and that way as a manager, you’re able to put people in positions to be successful.
+You can pick and choose when they typically should be successful and not have to put them in situations where you’ve got to pick up this slack and this is not a place where you’ve typically been successful.
 And that’s how the whole foundation starts to crack..

-MMO: Thank you again for your generous time Rick, it was great to speak with you and look back on your incredible career in the game.
+MMO: Thank you again for your generous time, Rick.
+Tt was great to speak with you and look back on your incredible career in the game.